PatrikValkovic/pathvis/README.md

 # Reports

+- 2017-11-26: Developed base architecture of the app.
 - 2017-11-21: Research about GUI frameworks.
 - 2017-11-14: Requirements gathering and approval.
 - 2017-11-13: Travis CI set with coveralls.io.